School of Public Health graduate students follow policy guidelines and procedures outlined by both OHSU and PSU.

 Application of Credit Procedure:

-- Students whose enrollment services are managed by PSU follow procedures established by PSU’s Graduate School.
+- Students in the dual degree MPH/MSW or MPH/MURP programs follow procedures established by PSU’s Graduate School.

 Course Waiver Policy